Jacob Borghorst

-Jacob Borghorst, also Borchorst, was the fourth Commander of the Dutch Cape Colony from 1668 to 1670.
+Jacob Borghorst, also Borchorst, was the fourth Commander of the Dutch Cape Colony from 1668 to 1670, succeeding Cornelis von Quaelberg.
 He was in ill health for most of his period as Commander, and left most of the administration to his subordinates.
 Borghorst and his family returned to the Dutch Republic in 1670.

 Background

 Borghort's family came from North Holland.
 He entered service with the Dutch East India Company (VOC) as an assistant in India and was promoted to onderkoopman (junior merchant) in 1646.
 In 1653, he left to become a merchant in Ceylon, leaving in March 1663 as a second-in-command.
 He served briefly as administrator in Colombo, and several briefings to Jan van Riebeeck in 1655 bear his signature.